docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 image in PNG or JPEG format, or for a shortcut or alias to such a file.

 - For an :ref:`IconButton`, the icon appears as the content of the button.
 - For an :ref:`Image`, the image is the entire content of the image element.
 - For a :ref:`ListItem`, the image is displayed to the left of the text.

-  If the parent is a multi-column :ref:`ListBox`, this is the display image for the label in the first column, and labels for further columns are specified in the :ref:`subitems` array.
+  If the parent is a multi-column :ref:`ListBox`, this is the display image for the label in the first column, and labels for further columns are specified in the :ref:`controlobj-subitems` array.
   See :ref:`creating-multi-column-lists`.

 --------------------------------------------------------------------------------

-.. _control-object-property-indent:
+.. _controlobj-indent:

 indent
 ******